corecorecorecore/demoScraper/README.md

 - [ ] make code more clean
 - [x] check for how many proxies scraped from each source and print out
 - [x] removing duplicates
-- [ ] fix an issue where it doesnt scrape anything from some working sources
+- [x] fix an issue where it doesnt scrape anything from some working sources\
+- [ ] speed up scraping process